AJS Commercials

 The picture below shows the "Pilot" chassis outside the Lower Walsall Works.

-The company followed the 'Pilot' by launching a new full-sized chassis capable of carrying a 32-seater body, the "Commodore" in October 1929.
-The new design used a six-cylinder Coventry Climax L6 engine and a 4-speed gearbox with an RAC rating of 36 h.p.
-Again the 'Commodore' faced much competition, but at £850.0s 0d was one of the lowest price six cylinders on the market.
+The company followed this by launching a new full-sized chassis capable of carrying a 32-seater body, the "Commodore" in October 1929.
+The new design had a six-cylinder Coventry Climax L6 engine and a 4-speed gearbox with an RAC rating of 36 h.p.
+Again the 'Commodore' had much competition, but at £850.0s 0d was one of the lowest price six cylinders on the market.

-The 'Commodore' gained a reputation for reliability and performance, but sales were hit when Government regulation of bus and coach services slowed down the expansion of routes.
+It gained a reputation for reliability and performance, but sales were hit by government regulation of bus and coach services.
 In all, just over 60 AJS 'Commodores were completed in a 2-year period (chassis numbers 5000 to 5064) with some chassis' being supplied as lorries.

 In February 1931 AJS announced a third model - the 'Admiral' - aimed at being a long distance, high performing luxury coach suitable for 26 to 28 passengers.
 It was intended to have a new engine, but due to production delays, the company had to go back to the Coventry Climax L6.
 It was priced at just £795.
 0s.
 0d, and may have had a bright future, but by that time the company was in financial trouble and only 8 'Admirals' were produced (numbers 3001 to 3008).